Elvin Stakman: Research

 Through work that he began as part of his Ph.D. on black stem rust (Puccinia graminis), Stakman disproved the prevalent theory of "bridging hosts", the belief that the fungus could develop new parasitic capabilities to spread from rye to barley to (previously immune) wheat.
 His work on wheat led to the development of more widely applicable principles.

-In 1917, Stakman and Piemeisel were the first to determine that varieties of P. graminis tritici could be categorized into different physiological strains or races, affecting different varieties of host plants.
+In 1917, Stakman and Piemeisel were the first to determine that varieties of Puccinia graminis f. sp. tritici could be categorized into different physiological strains or races, affecting different varieties of host plants.
 In 1937, Stakman crossed P. graminis tritici and P. graminis secalis and determined that while most hybrids resembled the tritici parent, some were intermediate between rye and wheat forms.
 The discover that rusts were evolving new strains that could infect plants resistant to previous strains of rust led to a counter-strategy, breeding and deploying new varieties of rust‐resistant wheat before new strains of wheat rust could spread.

 In 1940, Stakman and coworkers established that spores travel long distances and are carried by wind.
 They showed that urediospores of P. graminis tritici were carried from as far away as Mexico and Texas to Canada and North Dakota, over 2000 miles, affecting early-sown wheat.